Riqky/portfolio/_pages/whid.md

 CreateObject("Wscript.Shell").Run """" & WScript.Arguments(0) & """", 0, False
 ```

 Why do we need this?
 This little script runs an executable completely hidden.
-Only far into taskmanager can you find the process, but nobody expects a process called `wincore` to be evil.
+Only far into task manager can you find the process, but nobody expects a process called `wincore` to be evil.

 Both files are downloaded into `C:\users\{user}\AppData\Local\Microsoft\Windows\0\`, a folder very little people dare to even open, this is just another step to make the shell look like a windows process to "normal" people.